duddex/ESP8266_AppleMIDI_MCP4728_MIDI2CV/README.md

 ## Findings / Know issues / Limitations
-* The output voltage in this setup is only 3.3v
+* The max output voltage from the MCP4728 modules in this setup is only 3.3v
 * Using the  VCV Rack "CV->MIDI CC" module  0v is MIDI value 0 and 10v is MIDI value 127
   * Negative VCV Rack voltages result in MIDI value 0
-  * Use (for example) the _OFFSET_ module from Bogaudion (https://library.vcvrack.com/Bogaudio/Bogaudio-Offset) to make sure that the voltage is in the correct range from 0v to 10v
+  * Use (for example) the _OFFSET_ module from Bogaudio (https://library.vcvrack.com/Bogaudio/Bogaudio-Offset) to make sure that the voltage is in the correct range from 0v to 10v
 * D2 is also internal LED
   * If D2 is low, the LED is on
   * IF D2 in high, the LED is on